llsandeep01ll/llsandeep01ll/README.md

 ## 🧭 About Me

-🎓 Final-year Information Science Engineering student at **RNS Institute of Technology** (CGPA: 8.8)
 💻 Passionate about building scalable web applications and AI-driven systems
 🚀 Strong foundation in full-stack development, OOP, and databases
-🌱 Exploring Generative AI & production-ready architectures
+🌱 Exploring AI & production-ready architectures

 ---